dkidney/how2/spark/spark_sql.md

 ### shuffle sort-merge join

-### sort-merge join

 * The default join implementation (since Spark 2.3).

-* Both tables are medium to large.
+* Use when both tables are medium to large.

-* Three stages

-1. Shuffle partitions.
+1. Shuffle: both datasets are shuffled so that records with the same join key are on the same worker.

+1. Perform a sort-merge join within each partition:

-    * Both tables are sorted on the join key
+    * Sort: records are sorted by the join key on each partition.

-    * Tables are merged step by step
-    * Results are combined
+    * Merge: the sorted and partitioned data is merged by iterating over the elements and joining rows with the same join key.

-1. Sorting within each partition
+1. Combine the results from each partition

-1. Join sorted partitions

 ### shuffle hash join

+1. Shuffle: both datasets are shuffled so that records with the same join key are on the same worker.

+1. Perform a standard hash join within each partition:

+    * Shuffle:

+    * Hash:

 ### broadcast join